 Are there different types of hearing aid?

-Hearing aids differ in shape and size.
+Hearing aids differ in shape, size and price.
 With modern technology, aids are getting smaller and more discreet – some aids fit entirely inside the ear.
 Smaller aids are also easy to insert in your ear, but they can be fiddly to adjust because of the very small controls.

 Some aids have additional features to improve hearing.
 For example, some digital aids can clear unwanted background noise.
 Ask the hearing aid dispenser about any additional benefits or features of the aids available.